camunda-community-hub/process-execution-automator/README.md

 ## Use in Kubernetes

-The project can be used in a docker environment to create, for example,
+The project can be used in a docker environment to create, for example.
 * one container to run a scenario within a context, creating 500 process instances every 40 seconds
 * one container to simulate the service task `getCreditScore`.
 This worker runs 200 threads
 * twenty containers to simulate the service task `checkRisk`.
 This worker runs 100 threads in ThreadExecutionWorker implementation.